 Note: Separate mobile cache and user cache are the first two settings you have to disable whenever you have a conflict with other caching plugins.

 - Cache Lifespan – WP Rocket will automatically delete all cached files after the time limit you mention in the cache lifespan.
 There is a good technical reason behind this automatic cache deletion setup.
 WordPress uses nonce which is an automatically generated key within HTML code to validate certain actions.
-This is nonce key is valid for 12 hours and will be regenerated again before 24 hours.
+This nonce key is valid for 12 hours and will be regenerated again before 24 hours.
 In order to avoid viewing the page with expired nonce, you have to clear the cache.
 WP Rocket by default sets 10 hours as cache lifespan period.
 However, this will be too short for many sites as the plugin will delete all the cache and start preloading the pages every 10 hours.
-Therefore, we recommend to increase the time to 24 hours or even days if you are not frequently handling content.
-If you see any problems, change this setting to less than 10 hours so that there will be problems with nonces.
+Therefore, we recommend to increase the time to 24 hours or even days if you are not frequently publishing/modifying content.
+If you see any problems, change this setting to less than 10 hours so that there will be no problems with nonces.

 3. File Optimization – Optimize CSS & JS

-4. Media – Lazy Load, Emojis, Embeds, WebP
+4. Media – Lazy Loading

-Under this media tab, you can optimize settings for images and other media files like YouTube videos.
+Under this Media tab, you can optimize settings for images and other media files like YouTube videos.

 - LazyLoad – enable lazy load for images, iframe and videos and replace YouTube iframe with preview image options.
 Lazy load will help you to stop loading of images outside the browser’s visible screen and load them when user scrolls nearer to the images.
 Make sure to test whether it works properly on your site.
 If you find any problems with lazy loading with WP Rocket, try other plugins like Jetpack or WP Smush.